A little about me ...

 I grew up in the Valley of the Sun in Mesa, AZ and joined the school orchestra in fourth grade on the viola.
 Since then, my educational and performing pursuits have taken me all around the world.

-After obtaining my Bachelors Degree in Music Education at Arizona State University and operating a private studio in Mesa for 5 years, I moved to Oregon.
-At the University of Oregon in the lovely northwest, I completed both my Master of Music and Doctorate in Musical Arts Degrees in Viola Performance with a supporting area in String Pedagogy.
+After earning my Bachelors Degree in Music Education at Arizona State University and operating a private studio in Mesa for 5 years, I moved to Oregon.
+At the University of Oregon, I completed both my Master of Music and Doctorate in Musical Arts Degrees in Viola Performance with a supporting area in String Pedagogy.
 While in Oregon, I was fortunate to begin my journey as a registered Suzuki Method instructor and gained experience in this Method as a teacher at the Community Music Institute.
 I also maintained a wonderful private studio and taught in several capacities through the Arts Umbrella Organization.
-I continued to perform regularly in Oregon with the Eugene Symphony, Corvallis Orchestra, and the Oregon Mozart Players.
+During my time in Oregon, I performed regularly with the Eugene Symphony, Corvallis Orchestra, and the Oregon Mozart Players.

 After graduate school, I accepted an unforgettable position in Louisiana at the Centenary Suzuki School in Shreveport where for four years I served as a violin/viola/cello instructor for private and group class lessons, a Southfield School Liaison, a Mardi Gras Workshop Coordinator, the Southfield School Orchestra Director, and Assistant and Acting Director to CSS.
 In my "spare time," I continued to perform on violin and viola in the Shreveport Symphony, the Longview Symphony, the Arkansas Symphony, the Texarkana Symphony, and the Baroque Artists of Shreveport.